Universality in driven open quantum matter: Introduction

 \paragraph*{Nonequilibrium conditions.}

-The combination of external driving and the coupling to external reservoirs, inducing an open system character, pushes driven open quantum matter out of equilibrium.
-Without external drive, open systems may still reach thermodynamic equilibrium with their surroundings, and thus obey the principle of detailed balance.
-The study of such open systems in thermodynamic equilibrium has been pioneered by Caldeira and Leggett~\cite{CaldeiraLeggett1983a,CaldeiraLeggett1983b,WeissDissipative}, building on the influence functional techniques introduced by Feynman and Vernon~\cite{FeynmanVernon1963}.
-However, adding a drive---for example, in the form of a laser field---generically induces stationary fluxes of quantities such as energy, particle number, or entropy, and, therefore, leads to a violation of detailed balance between system and environment.
-The presence of nonequilibrium conditions even in the stationary state distinguishes driven open systems from closed and undriven many-body systems.
+The combination of external driving and the coupling to dissipative reservoirs, inducing an open system character, pushes driven open quantum matter out of equilibrium.
+Without driving, open systems may still reach thermodynamic equilibrium with their surroundings, and thus obey the principle of detailed balance.
+The study of such equilibrium open systems has been pioneered by Caldeira and Leggett \cite{CaldeiraLeggett1983a,CaldeiraLeggett1983b,WeissDissipative}, building on the influence functional techniques introduced by Feynman and Vernon \cite{FeynmanVernon1963}.
+However, adding a drive generically induces stationary fluxes of energy, particle number, entropy etc., and thus leads to a violation of detailed balance between system and environment.
+The presence of nonequilibrium conditions even in the stationary state distinguishes driven open many-body systems from closed and undriven ones.
 Even though the latter can exhibit nonequilibrium behavior in their time evolution, they generically reach a stationary state of thermodynamic equilibrium.

 \paragraph*{Quantum dynamics.}